zencart/documentation/content/user/template/add_image_box.md

     background-position: bottom center;
     /* EITHER set the image to not repeat */
     background-repeat: no-repeat;
-    /* OR set it to repeat horizonatally */
+    /* OR set it to repeat horizontally */
     background-repeat: repeat-x;
 ```